JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # Research
 My research interests are Generative models and health informatics.

-<p><span style="color:DarkBlue">I am set to graduate in July 2024 and am currently seeking full-time positions in Applied MLE, Software Engineer, Research Scientist roles for 2024.
-Should you have any available opportunities, I would greatly appreciate it if you could contact me at email jiazhaol at umich dot edu !
-Thank you! </span>.</p>

 # Work experience
 * 05/2023 - 08/2023 : Research Scientiest Intern @ Yahoo Research